khainorazam/Sagile-main/README.md

-# ---SAgile Project Management Tool
+# SAgile Project Management Tool
 SAgile is a project management tool built with Laravel 7.
 It allows teams to manage projects, tasks, and deadlines in a collaborative environment.
 The tool is designed to improve team productivity and collaboration, enabling you to easily manage your project from start to finish.

 Features